 The law of conservation of mass is often referred to as the most fundamental concept of chemistry.
 This was put forward by Antoine Lavoisier.
 The law of conservation of mass states that:

 |In the process of a chemical reaction, the amount of matter involved remains the same before and after the reaction occurs.|

 Law of conservation of energy

 The law of conservation of energy is the first basic law which concerns a thermodynamic system.
+Julius Robert Mayer discovered the Law of Conservation of Energy.
 The law states that:

 |The total energy of a system is conserved given it is isolated from its surroundings.|

-Also known by the names of Boyle–Mariotte law or Mariotte’s law, Boyle’s law states that:
+Also known as the names of Boyle–Mariotte law or Mariotte’s law, Boyle’s law states that:

 |The absolute pressure exerted by a given mass of an ideal gas is inversely proportional to the volume it occupies if the temperature and amount of gas remain unchanged within a closed system.|